gg56-dev/MSOT/README.md

 - [x] MSOT (ERC20 Token)

-- [x] Scripts for deployment of contracts

-- [x] Scripts for upgradation of contracts
+- [x] Scripts for deployment and upgradation of the smart contract

 - [x] Unit and Integration Tests